What are free radicals

 Antioxidants are molecules that restrain oxidation.
 If there are atoms with unpaired electrons, antioxidants can donate an electron to stabilize those free radicals and make them less reactive.

-If there is a balance between free radicals and antioxidants, this can stop oxidative stress from happening.
+So if there is a balance between free radicals and antioxidants, this can stop oxidative stress from happening.

 You can get antioxidants from your diet.
 These are examples of food sources that are rich in antioxidants: